julien-sobczak/the-notewriter/website/docs/reference/internals.md

 :::

-_The NoteWriter_ is fundamentally a CLI to extract objects from files.
+_The NoteWriter_ is fundamentally a CLI to extract objects from Markdown files.

 ## _The NoteWriter_ Objects